Uber introduces new safety features, including 911 access from app

 Uber also announced a plan to beef up its driver screening program by re-running criminal background checks every year and investing in new technology to monitor any changes in legal status between those annual reviews.

-Uber CEO Dara Khosrowshahi was expected to talk about the initiatives Thursday on "Today."
+Uber CEO Dara Khosrowshahi described the initiatives Thursday on "Today" as necessary for a company that has taken heat for its past inaction.

+"We were not perfect, and anytime you're growing as fast as you're growing ... sometimes you get things wrong," he said.
+"Our intent now is to get things right."

 Uber, which says it does 15 million trips per day worldwide, has been testing the new features with Denver's 911 system.